Can Meal Replacement Shakes Help You Lose Weight?

 Since meal replacement shakes are not intended for long-term use, many people will gain whatever weight was lost right back after discontinuing the product.

-Clients that use meal replacement shakes on occasion as a way to avoid fast food and convenience food are generally pleased as they provide an easy way to cut back on unhealthy, processed foods.
+My clients who use meal replacement shakes on occasion as a way to avoid fast food and convenience food are generally pleased as they provide an easy way to cut back on unhealthy, processed foods.

 Look for shakes that use high-quality ingredients free from artificial flavors, colors, chemical preservatives, and added sugars.

-While meal replacement shakes can be a quick alternative to regular food, don’t forget to eat plenty of fruits, vegetables, whole grains, beans, lentils, nuts, and seeds.
+Although meal replacement shakes can be a quick alternative to regular food, don’t forget to eat plenty of fruits, vegetables, whole grains, beans, lentils, nuts, and seeds.
+These whole foods can also help with weight management and provide a host of health benefits.

 At WellnessVerge, we only use reputable sources, including peer-reviewed medical journals and well-respected academic institutions.